 You always want to make sure that your goals are clear and unmistaken.
 I recommend using the SMART goal strategy.
 The SMART goal strategy encourages you to create goals that are Specific and detailed, Measurable, Attainable and realistic, Relevant and meaningful, and Time-bound.

 To help further your understanding of the concept, I’ve drafted an example of six SMART financial goals.
 Remember, while some of these might sound like goals you would like to achieve, your financial goals need to be Relevant and meaningful to you, or else you may not be as motivated to achieve them.

 - I will save 10% of each paycheque by auto-depositing that amount bi-monthly into a TFSA.

 - I will limit the number of times I dine out (including lunches, dinners and brunches) in a month to only once a week.

 - I will complete a full 12-month cycle of recorded budgeting so I have a realistic idea of my expenses.

-- I will stop using my Store Name credit card and pay off its balance of $5,000, plus the interest, by the end of December 2020.
+- I will stop using my *store name* credit card and pay off its balance of $5,000, plus the interest, by the end of December 2023.

-- I will save enough money for our family of four to go to Disney World for a week in March of 2021, by putting the money I save on dining out into a trip fund.
+- I will save enough money for our family of four to go to Disney for a week in March of 2024, by putting the money we save not dining out as much into a trip fund.